 CAS worked with the Trust overseeing some of the negotiations, with the 3 main mobile service operators, (Vodafone, O2 and EE).
 O2 were the first to agree the commercial and technical specification with Herbert healthcare for the Zinwave DAS deployment at Broomfield Hospital with Vodafone and finally EE agreeing a short time later.

-It was late February 2015 that this new DAS/mobile service went fully live at Broomfield Hospital and so far has proved to be a great success, with full penetration for all mobile signals now throughout the new PFI building.
+The new DAS/mobile service went fully live at Broomfield Hospital and has proved to be a great success, with full penetration for all mobile signals now throughout the new PFI building.

 The DAS has proved so successful that other NHS Trusts, and commercial organisations involving very large, compartmentalised structures like shopping malls or stadiums, have shown interest in instigating a similar solution.